itayk93/Automatic-Download-of-Surveys-from-the-Alchemer-API-Server/README.md

-Automatic Download of Surveys from the Alchemer API Server:
 In the script that I wrote, surveys can be automatically downloaded from the API server of Alchemer (formerly known as Survey Gizmo).

 Instructions: